-- A single human-readable high-level language instruction is generally translated into multiple assembly instructions. - A single assembly instruction is a symbolic representation of a single machine language instruction. - A single machine language instruction is a set of bits representing a basic operation that can be performed by the machine. - The instruction set is the set of possible instructions for a given machine.
+- A single human-readable high-level language instruction is generally translated into multiple assembly instructions. - A single assembly instruction is a symbolic representation of a single machine language instruction. - Some assembler supports high-level assembly (HLA) code - A single machine language instruction is a set of bits representing a basic operation that can be performed by the machine. - The instruction set is the set of possible instructions for a given machine.